I've always loved tech, including food tech. Freeze-dried food, sustainable farming, and even coffee brewing methods can be interesting.

-Who doesn’t always want a cold beer on tap?
-That is why many people have begun taking on a new hobby: microbrewing.
+Who doesn’t want a cold beer on tap?
+That is why many people have begun taking on a new hobby: micro-brewing.
 This art has been around since the Sumerians fermented the first hops and found that it kind of tasted good.

-Though for a while brewing fell into the hands of big, well-known branded companies, it has in the past few years become more accessible to small business and home brewing hobbyists.
+Though for a while, brewing fell into the hands of big, well-known branded companies, it has, in the past few years, become more accessible to small businesses and home brewing hobbyists.
 If you are thinking about throwing your hat in the ring, it doesn’t take that much effort, but you do need the right equipment.

 Equipment You Will Need

 There are key pieces of equipment needed, and there will be different types and models of each, but the following equipment is the bare minimum you will need to build a microbrewery system from start to finish.
 Here is everything you need to build the perfect microbrewing system.

 This system includes a lauter tin, malt mill machine, a mash tank, steam generator (electric), a wort pump and a heat exchanger.

 Once you have milled your malt and are ready to begin the process of brewing, you need to add that mixture with water into the pot.
 This is where the malt and water are heated and turn mush into a malt with the sugar being extracted from the malt.
 This mash is moved into the lautering tun, and the wort is separated from the mash; this is where the wort stays at a controlled boil.
 Once it is here, this is where the flavors and hops are added.
 Then you move on to the next system.